min2ha/ukwa-site/content/target/44944/index.en.md

   "subject": null
 }

-# Pool, The: Sexist reporting on the Olympics needs to stop

 An article about the women  who are doing amazing things in sports, but the headlines focus on the men in their personal lives and their skirt length.